Madison Square Garden: Capacity

-Hulu Theater
+The Theater at Madison Square Garden

-The Hulu Theater at Madison Square Garden seats between 2,000 and 5,600 for concerts and can also be used for meetings, stage shows, and graduation ceremonies.
-It was the home of the NFL Draft until 2005, when it moved to the Jacob K. Javits Convention Center after MSG management opposed a new stadium for the New York Jets.
-It also hosted the NBA Draft from 2001 to 2010.
+The Theater at Madison Square Garden seats between 2,000 and 5,600 for concerts and can also be used for meetings, stage shows, and graduation ceremonies.
+It was the home of the NFL draft until 2005, when it moved to the Jacob K. Javits Convention Center after MSG management opposed a new arena for the New York Jets.
+It also hosted the NBA draft from 2001 to 2010.
 The theater also occasionally hosts boxing matches.

 The fall 1999 Jeopardy!
-Teen Tournament as well as a Celebrity Jeopardy! competitions were held at the theater.
+Teen Tournament as well as Celebrity Jeopardy! competitions were held at the theater.
 Wheel of Fortune taped at the theater twice in 1999 and 2013.
 In 2004, it was the venue of the Survivor: All-Stars finale.
 No seat is more than 177 ft from the 30' × 64' stage.
-The theatre has a relatively low 20 ft ceiling at stage level and all of its seating except for boxes on the two side walls is on one level slanted back from the stage.
+The theater has a relatively low 20 ft ceiling at stage level and all of its seating except for boxes on the two side walls is on one level slanted back from the stage.
 There is an 8000 sqft lobby at the theater.